-Basics of Writing a Transgender Story
+Basics of writing a transgender story

 Language is important.
 Using accurate terminology is the first step toward creating a respectful story about transgender people.
-The Transgender Terminology section of this guide offers definitions of basic terms, along with guidelines on name and pronoun usage and a list of defamatory and offensive terms to avoid.
+The Transgender Terminology section of this guide (pg 10) offers definitions of basic terms, along with guidelines on name and pronoun usage and a list of defamatory and offensive terms to avoid.
 More resources for journalists may be found at glaad.org/transgender.

 Bringing in expert opinion.
-Be cautious inviting non-transgender guests to talk about transgender people – instead of talking to transgender people.
+Be cautious of inviting non-transgender guests to talk about transgender people – instead of talking to transgender people.
 Transgender people are the experts to talk about transgender people.
-You don't always need a medical or psychological "expert" to speak about transgender people, but if you'd like a medical or psychological perspective, there are many transgender doctors and psychologists who can speak with authority.
+You don't always need a medical or psychological "expert" to speak about transgender people, but if you'd like a medical or psychological perspective, there are many transgender doctors and psychologists who can speak with experience and authority.

-Transgender people, particularly transgender women, are disproportionately affected by hate violence.
-In 2013, 72% of LGBT homicide victims were transgender women, according to the National Coalition of Anti-Violence Programs.
-In 2012, 53% of LGBT homicide victims were transgender women.
+Transgender people, particularly transgender women of color, are disproportionately affected by hate violence.
+In 2015, 67% of LGBTQ homicide victims were transgender women, according to the National Coalition of Anti-Violence Programs.
 The majority were transgender women of color.
-For information on covering stories where a transgender person has been the victim of a crime please see the In Focus section on Hate Crimes and our report "Doubly Victimized: Reporting on Transgender Victims of Crime."
+For information on covering stories where a transgender person has been the victim of hate violence, please see the In Focus section on Hate Crimes and GLAAD's report "Doubly Victimized: Reporting on Transgender Victims of Crime."

 Transgender people face high levels of discrimination and poverty.
 According to the largest national survey of transgender people, the community experiences unemployment at twice the rate of the general population, with rates for people of color up to four times the national unemployment rate.
-Transgender people are four times more likely to live in poverty.
-Ninety percent of trans people report experiencing harassment, mistreatment or discrimination on the job.
-Forty-one percent of respondents reported attempting suicide, compared to 1.6% of the general population.
+Transgender people are also four times more likely to live in poverty.
+Ninety percent of trans people report experiencing harassment, mistreatment, or discrimination on the job.
+Forty-one percent of transgender respondents reported attempting suicide, compared to 1.6% of the general population.
 More statistics from this survey may be found here.